Wogrim/Git-CLI/readme.md

 to update your local commit list for remote branches
 `git fetch origin`
 but to update your local branch's files to match you must merge them (which can have conflicts)
-`
+`git merge origin/branchname`
 OR combine these steps with a pull
-`git pull`
+`git pull origin branchname`

-to push your changes on a branch back to the remote branch of the same name
+to push current branch back to the remote branch of the same name
-`git push origin branchname`
+`git push origin`
 just like we did for our initial commit, or to push to a different branch name `git push origin localbranchname:remotebranchname`